async-library/react-async/README.md

 Your organization here?
 [Let us know](https://github.com/async-library/react-async/issues/22) you're using React Async!

-## Acknowledgements

-Versions 1.x and 2.x of `react-async` on npm are from a different project abandoned years ago.
-The original author was kind enough to transfer ownership so the `react-async` package name could be repurposed.
-The first version of this project is v3.0.0.
-Many thanks to Andrey Popp for handing over ownership of `react-async` on npm.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):